Don’t you hate the big nuisance of grease-clogged drains?

 3. Vinegar And Hot Water

-Begin making your drain cleaner by pouring hot water down the drain pipe, followed by vinegar.
+Begin making a homemade drain cleaner by pouring warm water down the drain pipe, followed by vinegar.
 It would be best to give the mixture time to react with the grease within the curved pipes.
 Repeat the process several times until the grease has been removed from the drain.

-You can add a few tablespoons of baking soda or liquid dish detergent along with the water and vinegar.
+You can add a few tablespoons of baking soda or liquid dish detergent, water, and vinegar.
 After you have let the mixture sit, slowly pour some more boiling water down the plug hole to clean the drain and curved pipe.
 This should remove any debris and prevent drain clogs inside the pipe.

 4. Compressed Air